clexp/CS50_Final_Project_2024/README.md

 23. Submit the project.
 24. Collect the certificate
     AIM TO COMPLETE 'BETTER' FOR PERSONAL USE
-25. Collect test results
+25. Collect test results. done.
 26. Graph the test results by topic/ mem note.
+Done as tables
 27. Add optional Url web link to each note
 28. Add Flags to the database.
 29. Make a flag editor as a subset of new and edit note.